Developer Guides & Tutorials

 }

-We turn the list of supported locales into an array so that it can be iterated over it inside the component.
+We return an array with all the support locales so that it can be iterated over it inside the component.

 Now use this method within the LanguageSwitcher.vue component: